Duck, White-headed Stifftail

 IUCN Red list categories and criteria, the species evaluated as-Critically

-Distribution and Range: Uvs, and Khyrgas Lakes in the Great Lakes Depression, Zereg and
+Distribution and range in Mongolia: Uvs, and Khyrgas Lakes in the Great Lakes Depression, Zereg and

 Airag Lakes in Khovd Aimag.